ynsta/seireitranslations-epub/memory-bank/activeContext.md

 This approach prioritizes flexibility but may need further refinement for specific edge cases.

+### HTML Cleaning Enhancement
+We've integrated go-readability (github.com/go-shiori/go-readability) as a final HTML cleaning step:
+- Custom extraction and initial cleaning is performed first using our existing patterns
+- go-readability is then applied as a final step to further simplify and standardize the HTML
+- Images are preserved and reinserted if needed to ensure they aren't lost during processing
+- All debug info is preserved for troubleshooting
+- The original cleaning method is used as a fallback if readability processing fails

 ### Debug Mode Implementation
 Debug mode has been implemented with several features:
 - Preservation of temporary files